awsdocs/amazon-redshift-management-guide/doc_source/python-configuration-options.md

 + **Default value** – None
 + **Data type** – String

-The SSO Url for the IdP\.
+The single sign\-on Url for the IdP\.

 This parameter is optional\.